-Brian Austin Green Opens Up About Sharna Burgess Romance, ‘DWTS’ Pro Says ‘Let It Go’
+Brian Austin Green Opens Up About Sharna Burgess Romance, 'DWTS' Pro Says 'Let It Go'

 The actor, who admitted he "begrudgingly" agreed to met the Australian dancer after their shared business manager arranged an introduction, revealed that the mirrorball champion wasn't familiar with his work on Beverly Hills 90210.

-Burgess wasn’t as forthcoming about the romance rumors.
-During a Q&A with fans on her Instagram story, the pink-haired beauty shut down an inquiry from a fan who simply asked, “Relationship status?”
+For her part, Burgess wasn't as forthcoming about the romance rumors.
+During a Q&A with fans on her Instagram story, the pink-haired beauty shut down an inquiry from a fan who simply asked about her relationship status.

 "Lol.
 Y'all don't give up on this one," Burgess wrote in response, as seen in screenshots posted by People.
 "It's almost impossible to fish out real questions amidst ones about my relationship status.
 I say this with love and kindness.
 Let it go."

-After another fan commented that Burgess “embraced being single” so she could fall in love with herself, the DWTS veteran replied, “Best thing I ever did.”
+One fan commented that Burgess "embraced being single" so she could fall in love with herself.

+"Best thing I ever did," the DWTS veteran replied.
+"Well one of them lol," she added cryptically.

-Green and Burgess created plenty of buzz earlier this month when PDA pics popped up on social media.
+Green and Burgess created plenty of buzz earlier this month when PDA pics of the two of them popped up on social media.
 Not only were they photographed kissing in the ocean in Hawaii, but a source told E!
 News that they were spotted at the resort holding hands, exploring tide pools and lava rock sites, and watching the gorgeous sunsets on the Big Island during the romantic trip.

-And while Sharna’s not talking, in the caption to a beachside Instagram photo she shared, seen here, she did dish on the vacay.
+While Burgess is not talking specifically about Green, in the caption to a beachside Instagram photo she shared, seen here, she did dish on the vacay.

 "First vacation in a long time, best vacation in a lifetime," she wrote.

-Ahead of the Hawaiin hookup, Burgess had laminated about finding love during the coronavirus pandemic.
-She had been also been in talks to star in the Australian version of The Bachelorette, while Green was briefly linked with Courtney Stodden and model Tina Louise after his split from his wife of 10 years.
+Ahead of the Hawaiian hookup, Burgess had lamented about finding love during the coronavirus pandemic.
+She had also been in talks to star in the Australian version of The Bachelorette, while Green was briefly linked with Courtney Stodden and model Tina Louise after his split from his wife of 10 years.

 An insider told People that Burgess and Green have been "casually dating" for a few weeks.